maxbrundev/Overload-Engine/README.md

 - Physics and audio: [Benjamin VIRANIN](https://github.com/BenjaminViranin)
 - Rendering: Me

 But the more the project progressed, the more we moved.
 We all worked on every parts of the engine, and it was a good way to expand our areas of expertise.
-Finally, although I focused more on the core and the editor, I helped my teammates on their modules.

 ## Features
 We end-up this project with much more features than we expected.
 We used an iterative strategy, meaning that we developped our modules as simple as possible in order to quickly have results.
 We then iterated over and over to add new features.